virtuosoft-dev/hcpp-nodeapp/README.md

 # hestiacp-nodeapp
-A plugin for Hestia Control Panel (via hestiacp-pluginable) that enables hosting a generic NodeJS based application.
+A plugin for Hestia Control Panel (via hestiacp-pluginable) that enables hosting generic NodeJS based applications with control via pm2.

 > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.